What is Codependency?

 Focus on self-care by putting your needs first and avoid over committing.

 Communicate directly by using "I" statements instead of avoiding conflict.

 Let yourself feel your feelings.
 Ignoring how you feel contributes to long term stress and illness.

 Examine old beliefs that get in the way of self-care.

 People who struggle with codependency are used to putting their needs last.
 They feel most powerful when they are giving.
 Because they are so preoccupied with taking care of others, they tend to struggle with anxiety.

 In order to recover from codependency, you need to find a balance between caring for others and caring for yourself.
 This is not a quick process and often requires work with a licensed professional.
 Group support such as Al-Anon, a 12 step program for friends and families of alcoholics, provides the tools to unlearn codependent patterns and foster healthy self-esteem.
 Building relationships where everyone’s needs can be heard and valued is an investment that can be life changing.

-Join me for weekly relationship tips and access to my private resource library!
-Click the image to sign up now!
+Join me for weekly relationship tips and access to my private resource library filled with my best tips!